-Domestic violence-defined as any physical, sexual or psychological violence occurring within the family-is a major global public health problem (UN, 1993).
+Domestic violence-defined as any physical, sexual or psychological violence occurring within the family-is a major global public health problem.
 It is estimated that 30% of women experience domestic violence in their lifetime, and this figure is even larger in low and middle-income countries (WHO, 2021).
-In Peru, the setting of this study, 40% of women in nationally-representative surveys declare they are victims of domestic violence.
+In Peru, the setting of this study, 40% of women in nationally-representative surveys declare they have experienced domestic violence.
 Four hundred women and girls "disappear" on average each month, often because they are murdered by a family member (Defensoría del Pueblo, 2021).
 Domestic violence has far reaching consequences: it drains health care resources, causes victims to lose productive time, and reduces quality of life for victims and their relatives, all of which amounts to substantial economic costs.
-Despite the gravity of the present situation and the impact on women's health and wellbeing, little empirical evidence exists to explain the causes of domestic violence or policies that might reduce it, especially in developing countries.
+Despite the large economic costs and the impact on women's health and wellbeing, little empirical evidence exists to explain the causes of domestic violence or policies that might reduce it, especially in developing countries.

 A central question in this context is how growing economic opportunities for women affect the level and severity of domestic violence.
 Economic theory, however, is ambiguous in its prediction of how changes in women's employment and earnings potential should be expected to affect spousal abuse.
 Standard household bargaining models predict that improvements in the woman's outside option increase her bargaining power and therefore decrease violence (Farmer and Tiefenthaler, 1997; Aizer, 2010).
-On the other hand, models consistent with sociological theories of "male backlash" incorporate domestic violence as a tool to ensure male control and predict that improvements in the woman's labor market opportunities could instead lead to an increase in domestic violence (e.g. Eswaran and Malhotra, 2011).
-According to this narrative, men might retaliate violently against improvements in female status, especially in places with very unequal gender norms.
+On the other hand, models consistent with sociological theories of "male backlash" incorporate domestic violence as a tool for male control and predict that improvements in the woman's labor market opportunities could instead increase in domestic violence (e.g. Eswaran and Malhotra, 2011).
+According to this hypothesis, men might retaliate violently against improvements in women's economic opportunities to protect their status, especially in places with very unequal gender norms.